 - Academic records with official transcripts and certified English translations, if applicable, for each postsecondary institution attended

-- Completed AU Certification of Finances (AU CFIS) form showing at least U.S.$66,717 for first year of study and living expenses *
+- Completed AU Certification of Finances (AU CFIS) form showing at least U.S.$68,357 for first year of study and living expenses

-- Bank letter showing at least U.S.$66,717 for first year of study and living expenses *
+- Bank letter showing at least U.S.$68,357 for first year of study and living expenses

 - Copy of your passport information page

-* Only for non-U.S. citizens who will need a student visa (F or J).
-Financial documents showing less than U.S.$66,717 will not be accepted.
+Financial documents showing less than U.S.$68,357 will not be accepted.
 All financial documents must be dated within the past three months to be considered valid.
-Visit this page for sample bank letters, the AU CFIS and Transfer-In Form, and AU Cost Guide.
+Our International Student & Scholar Services office provides sample bank letters, the AU CFIS and Transfer-In Form, and AU Cost Guide.

 Letter of Recommendation

 A letter of recommendation for transfer students is optional.
 You can select and assign at least one Academic Evaluator within the Common Application.
-If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and Social Security number (or date of birth) and be sent directly to American University:
+If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and Social Security number (if applicable) or date of birth and be sent directly to American University:

 4400 Massachusetts Ave, NW